bitnami-labs/sealed-secrets/README.md

 # Install SealedSecret CRD (for k8s >= 1.7)
 $ kubectl create -f https://github.com/bitnami-labs/sealed-secrets/releases/download/$release/sealedsecret-crd.yaml

+# Note:  If installing on a GKE cluster, a ClusterRoleBinding may be needed to successfully deploy the controller in the final command.
+Replace <your-email> with a valid email, and then deploy the cluster role binding:
+$ USER_EMAIL=<your-email>
+$ kubectl create clusterrolebinding $USER-cluster-admin-binding --clusterrole=cluster-admin --user=$USER_EMAIL

 # Install server-side controller into kube-system namespace (by default)
 $ kubectl create -f https://github.com/bitnami-labs/sealed-secrets/releases/download/$release/controller.yaml
 ```